The Promotion of Access to Information Manual (PAIA Manual)

 6. Prescribed Fees

-Information, other than that readily available on the Pearson website, is available in hard copy, at a fee of R0.60 per page plus VAT plus postage.
-All requests must be made to the information officers as listed in Paragraph 2 above.
+Information, other than that readily available on the Pearson website, is available in hard copy, at a fee of R1.50 per page plus VAT plus postage.
+All requests must be made to the Information Officer(s) as listed in Paragraph 2 above.

 7. Restricted Information